SENSUIKAN!

 13 June 1944: Operation "A-Go"- The Defense of the Marianas:

 Admiral Toyoda Soemu (former CO of HYUGA), CINC, Combined Fleet, orders Vice Admiral Takagi Takeo (former CO of MUTSU), CINC, Sixth Fleet (Submarines), to redeploy his boats to the Marianas.
-From his headquarters on Saipan, Takagi orders all available submarines, including the I-38, to deploy to the east of the Marianas.
+From his headquarters on Saipan, Takagi orders all available submarines, including I-38, to deploy to the east of the Marianas.

 15 June 1944: American Operation "Forager"- The Invasion of Saipan: